devonjones/PSRD-Parser/README.md

       section_id INTEGER PRIMARY KEY,           // Primary key type TEXT NOT NULL,                       // See TYPES below subtype TEXT,                             // See SUBTYPES below
-      lft INTEGER NOT NULL,                     // Left side of the section's set, see HEIRARCHY rgt INTEGER NOT NULL,                     // Right side of the section's set, see HEIRARCHY parent_id INTEGER,                        // Id of the section's parent, see HEIRARCHY name TEXT,                                // Section's name.
+      lft INTEGER NOT NULL,                     // Left side of the section's set, see HIERARCHY rgt INTEGER NOT NULL,                     // Right side of the section's set, see HIERARCHY parent_id INTEGER,                        // Id of the section's parent, see HIERARCHY name TEXT,                                // Section's name.
 Text
       abbrev TEXT,                              // Section's abbreviation.
 Text
       source TEXT NOT NULL,                     // Section's source book.
 Text